 Happy New Year!
 As of 01/08/2020 the 05/22/2020 Coral Pink Sand Dunes Workshop is sold out!
 There are 11 remaining spots in the 05/23/2020 Coral Pink Sand Dunes Workshop as well as 6 remaining spots in the Post Processing workshop (being held 05/20/2020).
 If you select the both option you will be signed up for the 05/23/2020 Sand Dunes Workshop.

-As part of the second annual Nightscaper Conference we will be hosting 1 photography and 1 post-processing workshop over the course of the 3 nights!
-These workshops will be focused on using tracking mounts in order to generate Nightscape shots, including panoramas, and will take place in Kanab area (specific location TBD).
+As part of the second annual Nightscaper Conference we will be hosting 2 photography and 1 post-processing workshops over the course of the 4 nights!
+The photography workshops will be focused on using tracking mounts in order to generate Nightscape shots, including panoramas, and will take place at Coral Pink Sand Dunes State Park.
 The post-processing workshop will focus on the techniques you can use to edit your tracked Nightscape images, including generating panoramas and blending your tracked sky exposures with your untracked foreground exposures.

 The Nightscaper conference is being held in Kanab, Utah from May 20th through the 22nd, more information on the conference can be found at www.nightscaper.com.
 During the days the conference will feature presentations from a variety of night photographers, including yours truly, while at night there will be a variety of workshops offered to help teach.
-The workshops will be held the nights of May 2oth and 21st; we are exploring locations to host the photography workshop at so stay tuned!.
-The price for the photography workshop will be $200, the price for the post-processing workshop will be $100.
-The photography workshop will be limited to 15 participants, 20 participants for the post-processing workshop.
+The photography workshops will be held the nights of May 22nd and 23rd, the post-processing workshop will be held the night of the 20th.
+The price for the photography workshop will be $250, the price for the post-processing workshop will be $100, if you sign up for both a photography and post-processing workshop you'll save $50 and pay $300 total.
+The photography workshops will be limited to 15 participants, 20 participants for the post-processing workshop.

 So what can you expect from a workshop taught by Bry and Eric?